If you spend any time on the internet (and don’t we all!), you will no doubt have seen all sorts of Essential oils recommendations.

 When used in accordance with normal best practice guidelines, essential oils are very safe for most people.
-But (and this is a big but!) that does not mean that you can use as much as you want, as often as you want, and however you want without there being potential consequences.
+But (and this is a big but!) that does not mean that you can use as much as you want.
+Or as often as you want.
+Or however you want without there being potential consequences.

 And this is not just about safety – getting the method, dosage etc right means that you also get better results – the essential oils are more effective.

 An analogy I sometimes use is this –

 Paracetamol is a commonly used remedy for pain.
 It is considered so safe it is recommended for children.

 But this is PROVIDED YOU USE IT IN ACCORDANCE WITH THE DIRECTIONS.

 If you have a headache, and, instead of swallowing the tablets, you put them on your forehead, they are not going to work (obviously!)
 They have to be assimilated into your system to be effective.
 The method of use matters.